jygonza/MetaLogic-TIFA-Lite-Eval/README.md

 ### 4. Results

-The `MetaLogic-Faithfulness-Eval.ipynb` notebook takes the raw VQA outputs and computes category-level metrics, focusing on analyzing the raw results over the 20 individual perturbation categories, the 5 logical laws, and the 4 semantic dimensions.
+The `MetaLogic-Faithfulness-Eval.ipynb` notebook takes the raw VQA outputs and computes **category-level metrics**, focusing on analyzing the raw results over the 20 individual perturbation categories, the 5 logical laws, and the 4 semantic dimensions.

-For each image, it computes VQA accuracy as:
+For each image, it computes **VQA accuracy** as:
 * faithfulness = fraction of questions answered correctly

 For each prompt pair (A, B), it computes: